jozefvaclavik/docker_workshop/day_1/part_6/README.md

 # Part 6
 Dont know about you, but I would say things are getting bit out of hands here.
 Just check the length of these commands.

-`docker run --detach --name redis --volume /tmp/redis:/data redis:latest redis-server --save 60 1 --loglevel warning`
+`docker container run --detach --name redis --volume /tmp/redis:/data redis:latest redis-server --save 60 1 --loglevel warning`

-`docker run --rm --publish 4567:4567 --env APP_ENV=production --env REDIS_URL=redis://redis:6379/0 --link redis day_1:part_6`
+`docker container run --rm --publish 4567:4567 --env APP_ENV=production --env REDIS_URL=redis://redis:6379/0 --link redis day_1:part_6`

 Don't know about you, but this feels bit too long to try to write this from your head.